 They were on the move twenty minutes later than he’d hoped, but she had the energy to make up for lost time.

-Philip intended to follow the road further south today, riding solo — quicker, if more dangerous.
-His purpose was to scout for Urukesh activity south of the Dragonspires.
+Philip intended to follow the road further east today, riding solo—quicker, if more dangerous.
+His purpose was to scout for Urukesh activity east of Tallfellow Canyon as the road climbed up into the Dragonspires.
 His secondary purpose, known only to himself, was venison.
-Which was why he carried his shortbow — a weapon he could manage from horseback.
+Which was why he carried his shortbow—a weapon he could manage from horseback.

 He saw a doe with a pair of yearlings early in the day, but they were both too far for a safe shot, and too young to be left without a mother.
-They’d be old enough to survive on their own in another month or two, but he had passed on the opportunity.
+They’d be old enough to survive on their own in another season, but he had passed on the opportunity.

 Nobody was tending it.